mayasharma2110/Name-the-element/README.md

   * The quiz page contains the image of the periodic table of elements from the home page, this gives users a reference when answering the questions.
   * On a phone the restart button is below the reselect button due to limited space.
-  * On the quiz page the location of the timer was not included, in the final site this was located above the progress bar.
+  * On the quiz page the location of the timer was not included, in the final site this was located above the current question bar.

 ### Surface